spolu/warp/README.md

 (if possible).
 So, when connecting to a wrp, it's recommended to run `wrp` from new terminal window.

-Unfortunately, `wrp` does not yet support redrawing the whole tty for new clients... yet /o\
+Unfortunately, `wrp` does not support redrawing the whole tty for new clients... yet /o\

 *If the wrp contains tmux session, changing the current tab will trigger